ktzevani/myspinbot/docs/06_history.md

 **Tech Stack**

-- Removed BullMQ and any Celery/Dramatiq assumptions in favour of:
+- Removed BullMQ and any Celery assumptions in favour of:
   - LangGraph.js / LangGraph.py + Redis Streams for orchestration.
 - Standardised on **Dev Containers** for backend, frontend, and worker development.
 - Kept infra choices stable (Traefik, Redis, MinIO, Prometheus, Grafana, cAdvisor, DCGM).